Churchill’s unique location

 A mother and yearling cub, Churchill

-The belugas are curious, highly social and unusually vocal – earning them the nickname ‘sea canaries’ thanks to their whistles, clicks and chirps, which can be heard even above the surface.
-Whether by kayak, zodiac or paddleboard, visitors are often surrounded by dozens at a time, many swimming close enough to make eye contact.
+Belugas are curious, highly social and unusually vocal – earning their nickname from the whistles, clicks and chirps that echo even above the surface.
+Whether by kayak, zodiac or paddleboard, visitors are often surrounded by dozens at a time, many swimming close enough for eye contact.

 Beluga Whales, Churchill